Therapeutic Wisdom of Yoga Set — Both Volumes 1 and 2: $65

 Heart of the Yogi — The Philosophical World of Hatha Yoga: $25

 Yoga philosophy is richer and more varied than it is given credit for being.
 Its terms and concepts are the product of a rich evolution of meaning, from the very meaning of 'yoga' as 'union' onward.

 The philosophy of yoga is inseparable from its practice — but what exactly does the philosophy of yoga 'teach?'
 The richness of what yoga philosophy has to offer lies in exploring this very question.

 The contributions of each school to the organic growth and development of spiritual understanding through the ages are highlighted, with examples and explanations that make these ideas relevant to your own interest in spirituality and yogic practice.
 The latter part of the book includes essays based on my own experiences as a teacher and practitioner.

 This musical rendition by Doug Keller is an aid to meditation.
-The melody and rhythm is steady, sweet and unvarying — and thus supports rather than distracts from your meditation.
-In keeping with the benevolent nature of the mantra, all proceeds from the sale of this CD are donated to Oxfam.
+The melody and rhythm is steady, sweet and unvarying — and by remaining constant, it supports rather than distracts from your meditation.